Translation (Mormonism): State of terrestrial body

 Those who are translated beings are said to be "changed so that they do not experience pain or death until their resurrection to immortality."
 Both translated and resurrected beings are eternally young and fit, not subject to illness or injury and spend their existences as ministering angels doing things that require physical bodies to perform; for example, where a disembodied spirit can record events as a witness and offer comfort or advice, a physical body is required to perform ordinances such as laying on of hands.

 According to Parley P. Pratt, a translated being has a terrestrial body.
 The terrestrial body would be different from the terrestrial glory of heaven, just as the presentworld is considered "telestial" but is not the telestial glory of heaven.
 Translated beings with terrestrial bodies can appear or disappear the way the resurrected Jesus did in the 24th chapter of Luke.
 However, those who have resurrected "celestial" bodies have more power than those with terrestrial bodies.
 A person who has been translated still has to be resurrected after the Second Coming of Christ to attain a celestial body.

 Latter-day Saint beliefs

 Latter-day Saints believe that a select number of individuals have been translated.
 Some of these individuals have been admitted into heaven to await their formal resurrection, and others have been permitted to remain upon the earth until that time.
-The following are a list of persons that Latter-day Saints believe were translated; the individuals in bold script are the ones that have presumably been admitted into heaven as a translated being:
+The following are a list of persons that Latter-day Saints believe were translated: